gokulmInfy/m2x-particle-core/README.md

 M2XStreamClient m2xClient(&client, m2xKey);
 ```

-In the M2XStreamClient, 4 types of API functions are provided here:
+In the M2XStreamClient, four (4) types of API functions are provided:

-* `send`: Send stream value to M2X server
+* `send`: Send stream value to M2X
-* `receive`: Receive stream value from M2X server
+* `receive`: Receive stream value from M2X
-* `updateLocation`: Send location value of a feed to M2X server
+* `updateLocation`: Send location value of a feed to M2X
-* `readLocation`: Receive location values of a feed from M2X server
+* `readLocation`: Receive location values of a feed from M2X

 Returned values
 ---------------

-For all those functions, the HTTP status code will be returned if we can fulfill a HTTP request.
+For all those functions, the HTTP status code will be returned if we can fulfill an HTTP request.
 For example, `200` will be returned upon success, `401` will be returned if we didn't provide a valid M2X API Key.

 Otherwise, the following error codes will be used: